dawarich-app/site/src/pages/ios/privacy-policy.md

 **Privacy Policy**

-This privacy policy applies to the Dawarich app (hereby referred to as "Application") for mobile devices that was created by Konstantin Priemchenko (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the Dawarich app (hereby referred to as "Application") for mobile devices that was created by ZeitFlow UG (haftungsbeschränkt) (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 **What information does the Application obtain and how is it used?**